‘No Place to Grow Old’—An Intimate Exploration of Older Adults Aging into Homelessness

 by Lupe Velez

-On Tuesday, September 30, the SF Public Press hosted a screening of the documentary “No Place Like Home,” directed by Davey Schaupp and funded by Humans for Housing at the Roxie Theater in the Mission District.
+On Tuesday, September 30, the SF Public Press hosted a screening of the documentary “No Place To Grow Old,” directed by Davey Schaupp and funded by Humans for Housing at the Roxie Theater in the Mission District.
 The film explored the stories of three seniors who entered homelessness later in life, with several housing and policy experts examining the crisis leading to the surge in adults over 50 entering homelessness nationwide.
 The film weaved the seniors’ personal stories into experts’ examination of the affordable housing crisis, diminished social support, the speculative housing market and predatory lending practices.

 The SF Public Press partnered with the Coalition on Homelessness to organize the event, which included a panel discussion with the Coalition’s Public Speakers’ Bureau after the screening.